The Forgotten Beasts of Eld: Plot summary

 Upon returning to her home, where Coren is recovering from his injuries caused by one of the creatures in Sybel's care, Sybel induces Coren to marry her, knowing he loves her and she can use him and his love as a tool for revenge against Drede.
 They journey to Coren's home and get married.
-Later in the book, Sybel and Coren transport the mythical beasts and Sybel's books to Coren's home.
+Later, Sybel and Coren transport the mythical beasts and Sybel's books to Coren's home.

 Sybel plans to start a war between Coren's people in Sirle, who oppose Drede, and Drede.
 Coren discovers this and is upset with Sybel.
 The Blammor, whom Sybel held on condition of her fearlessness, comes to Sybel in the night, and she sees in her mind, the Liralen with its neck broken.
 Sybel flees to the now deserted Eld Mountain and sets all the creatures free.
 They choose to lure Drede and his army, and the Sirle lords and their army, away from each other, thus defusing the war (although it is unknown at the end of the book whether the lords and armies will return, other than Coren).
 Tamlorn wakes Sybel up and tells her that Drede had died, that he thinks that whatever killed the wizard Mithran also killed Drede, and he is now king of Eldwold.
-They go to Maelga's house where Sybel meets Coren, who asks her why he should return to her.
+They go to Maelga's house and, at the advice of Maelga, Sybel spends her time recovering instead of dwelling on her misdeeds.
+When she has recovered enough to start calling, she again calls for the Liralen but finds Coren at her gate instead.
+They talk and Coren asks her why he should return to her.
 She tells him he is the only person who can bring her joy, and they reunite.
 On a hunch, Sybel summons the Blammor which reveals itself to be the Liralen.
 Sybel asks the Liralen to take her and Coren home.